ethereum/remix-ide/docs/run.md

     transaction and so the recorder will automate this deployment.

--   Working in a dev environment often requires setting up the state in a first place.
+-   Working in a dev environment often requires setting up the state in the first place.

 ![](images/a-recorder.png)